 Remember when we were in school, and on Valentine’s day, each kid would pass out little tiny Valentine cards?
 You’d swoon if Freddie gave you one because you were secretly in love with him.
 Flash forward to today.
-He’s 400 lbs., divorced five times and cleans bowling balls.
-The nerd that everyone avoided is now a billionaire Internet giant.
+He’s 400 lbs., divorced five times, and cleans bowling balls.
+Or, the nerd that everyone avoided is now a billionaire Internet giant.
 Such is life!

 It’s funny and sometimes alarming to think of past loves and relationships, especially when you’re over 50.
 My first boyfriend turned out to be gay.
 Another one acted gay and thought he was Mick Jagger, but turned out to be straight.
 I can’t even remember the names of the myriad of one night stands I had during that blur that was the 70’s.